A stopping rule for randomly sampling bipartite networks with fixed degree sequences: Results

 \subsection{Validation}

-Table \ref{tab:results} reports, for 10 selected degree sequences and for the average over all 335 degree sequences, the percent of samples that were random when the stopping rule is used to stop performing trade randomizations.
-Each row represents a pair of bipartite network degree sequences, which define a $\mathcal{B}$ containing a specific number of networks ($|\mathcal{B}$).
+Table \ref{tab:results} reports, for 10 selected degree sequences and for the average over all 665 degree sequences, the percent of samples that were random when the stopping rule is used to decide when to stop performing trade randomizations.
+Each row represents a pair of bipartite network degree sequences, which define a $\mathcal{B}$ containing a specific number of networks ($|\mathcal{B}|$).
 For example, the first row corresponds to the small example used throughout the background section.
-In this small example, using the proposed stopping rule to decide when to stop performing trade randomizations yielded a random sample of bipartite matrices from $\mathcal{B}$ 94.7\% of the time.
-Using the stopping rule for other degree sequences yielded a random sample with similar frequency, and on average over 335 different degree sequences it yielded a random sample 93.2\% of the time.
-This finding provides supports the hypothesis: the proposed stopping rule ensures with high probability that the resulting sample is a random sample from $\mathcal{B}$.
+In this small example, using the proposed stopping rule to decide when to stop performing trade randomizations yielded a random sample of bipartite matrices from $\mathcal{B}$ 92\% of the time.
+Using the stopping rule for other degree sequences yielded a random sample with similar frequency, and on average over 365 different degree sequences it yielded a random sample 87.5\% of the time.

+These estimated rates of achieving random samples must be interpreted with caution because they are likely underestimated.
+The one-sample $\chi^2$ test used to determine whether a sample is uniformly random is performed with $\alpha = 0.05$, which gives the test a type-I error rate of 5\%.
+This means that the test will incorrectly reject the null hypothesis (i.e., find that the sample is not random) despite the null hypothesis being correct (i.e., the sample actually is random) in 5\% of cases.
+Therefore, even if the stopping rule yielded a random sample 100\% of the time, the $\chi^2$ test would find it did so only 95\% of the time.
+Adjusting these rates to account for this type-I error suggests that the stopping rule's average success rate is 92\% (i.e., $\frac{0.875}{0.95}$).

+Whether the raw or adjusted success rate is used, these findings provide supports the hypothesis: the proposed stopping rule ensures with high probability that the resulting sample is a random sample from $\mathcal{B}$.